azuzow/MinecraftSemanticSegmentation/docs/final.md

 <div style="text-align:center"><img src="./images/kmeans/sample0.png" width="500"/> </div>

-### Our Best Model: DeepLabV3
+### My Best Model: DeepLabV3

-For our semantic segmentation problem, we used a neural network following the DeepLabv3 architecture pre trained on resnet 101 as our model of choice with a focal loss function.
+For semantic segmentation, I used a neural network following the DeepLabv3 architecture pre trained on resnet 101 as the model of choice with a focal loss function.
 Focal loss is defined as.

 <div style="text-align:center"><img src="./images/groundtruthclass.png" width="500"/> </div>